limemloh/cubical-congruence/src/README.md

-# Filestructure
+# File structure

-* `Testing.agda` Examples/Tests of using the macro
+* `Examples.agda` Examples of how to use the macro
-* `CongruenceMacro.agda` The main file with the defintion of the macro and parsing of context and goal.
+* `CongruenceMacro.agda` The main file with the definition of the macro and parsing of context and goal.
 * `CongruenceClosure.agda` The core calculation of the congruence closure procedure.
-* `ReflectionUtils.agda` Tooling for Reflection in Agda, like parsing a path and generate simpel expressions.
+* `ReflectionUtils.agda` Tooling for Reflection in Agda, extracting path information and constructing terms.
 * `List.agda` and `Map.agda` are _temporary_ files with standard functions, which hopefully will disappear soon.